top of page

 Last to File, First to Go

-In late October 1952, Prairie Television Company filed an application to broadcast on channel 17 from Decatur, Illinois.
-The application included a proposed power of 18.03 kW output from an antenna located atop a tower at 352 feet above average terrain.
+In late October 1952, Prairie Television Company applied to broadcast on channel 17 from Decatur, Illinois.
+The application included a proposed power of 18.03 kW output from an antenna atop a tower at 352 feet above average terrain.
 The cost of the proposed TV station would be $184,000.
 The official address of the proposed station was 250 N. Water in Decatur.

-Later the owners decided to upgrade the station beginning with a new studio facility, the first such facility built to specifically house a TV station in Mid-Illinois.
-A new site was chosen about 1 mile and third southwest of the Lake Decatur dam, and about a third of a mile (actually more like 3/4 mile) west of the intersection of Illinois Route 47 and U.S. 51.
+Later, the owners decided to upgrade the station, beginning with a new studio facility, first built to house a TV station in Mid-Illinois specifically.
+About 1 mile and a third southwest of the Lake Decatur dam, a new site was chosen.
+About a third of a mile (actually more like 3/4 mile) west of the intersection of Illinois Route 47 and U.S. 51.
 The location for the studio, tower, and transmitter point would be located on a rural road, on the north side, of what was called Southside Drive.

 That upgrade would put the construction cost of WTVP at $250,000.
 A much taller tower was planned to top out at 600 feet, with a power output of 17 kW to give the station a range of 40-60 miles.

 Harold “Harry” Cowgill was a Decatur native and a graduate of the Decatur schools and of Washington University.
 He entered government service as an employee of the Interstate Commerce Commission in 1929.
 He moved to a position with the FCC in 1935, then joined the law firm of Segal, Smith, and Hennessey in 1944.
-In 1952 he left the firm to be general manager of his hometown television station, WTVP.
-David Shellabarger, brother of William, was a supervisor of investments and secretary as well as a manager of Shellabarger, Mills, Inc..
+In 1952, he left the firm as general manager of his hometown television station, WTVP.
+David Shellabarger, brother of William, was a supervisor of investments and secretary and a manager of Shellabarger, Mills, Inc..

 On December 16, 1952, it was announced that Prairie Television was granted to operate a television station on channel 17 in Decatur.
-Shellabarger in an interview with the Decatur Herald stated that the station would be built for a $250,000 investment.
-He also stated that the original plans for a 350-foot tower were already modified to be a 600-foot tower.
+In an interview with the Decatur Herald, Shellabarger stated that the station would be built for a $250,000 investment.
+He also stated that the original plans for a 350-foot tower were already modified to be 600 feet.
 The 17kw power output would give WTVP a range of 40 to 60 miles from the transmitter point south of Decatur.
-It was also in December of 1952, Prairie Television placed an order with RCA for a major amount of the needed broadcast equipment inventory.
+In December of 1952, Prairie Television placed an order with RCA for most of the needed broadcast equipment inventory.

-The staff of WTVP was beginning to take shape under the guidance of general manager, Harold G. Cowgill.
-In an interview, he stated that he hoped to pick up network programs from a microwave link currently under construction between Chicago, Peoria, and St. Louis.
-The microwave link would include a series of towers and an antenna which would take it west of Springfield.
-From a repeater there, it would be microwaved to another link taking it to the studios of WTVP.
-He also continued, “TV stations unlike radio, do not need to contract for the exclusive use of one network.”
+The staff of WTVP was beginning to take shape under the guidance of general manager Harold G. Cowgill.
+In an interview, he said he hoped to pick up network programs from a microwave link currently under construction between Chicago, Peoria, and St. Louis.
+The microwave link would include a series of towers and an antenna, which would take it west of Springfield.
+From a repeater there, it would be microwaved to another link, taking it to the studios of WTVP.
+He also continued, “TV stations, unlike radio, do not need to contract for the exclusive use of one network.”

-By March of 1953, a change in ownership name would take place to change the name of the company to Decatur Prairie TV Company.
+By March of 1953, a change in ownership name would take place to change the company's name to Decatur Prairie TV Company.
 It would also change the share amount of William Shellabarger from 80% to 68.25%.
 The 10% share of Harold Cowgill would fall to 5% with the change in stockholders.
 Others taken into the company included Lucien W. Mueller, chairman of the board of the Meuller Company at 5%, while his wife Clarabell would pick up a 1.25% stake in ownership.
-The president of Wagner Malleable Iron Company, John A Wagner, would own 2.5% of Prairie's stock as well.
-The others, William and David, the two Shellabarger brothers along with Harold Cowgill, Lucien Mueller, and John Wagner would make up the board of directors of the company.
+The president of Wagner Malleable Iron Company, John A. Wagner, would also own 2.5% of Prairie's stock.
+The others, William and David, the two Shellabarger brothers, Harold Cowgill, Lucien Mueller, and John Wagner, would make up the company's board of directors.

 Other minor stockholders included Mrs. Gladys L. Burns, widow of W.W.
 (Bill) Burns of Bill Burns Chevrolet Company at 2.5%; W. Curtis Busher, president of Emerson Piano House at 1.25%; Thomas W. Samuels, a Decatur attorney at 1.25%; Dr. A.C.
 Simon, a Decatur Physician at 3%; Mrs. Willetta G. Simon, wife of Dr. Simon at 2%; Harvey E. Steinhoff a vice president of Wagner Malleable Iron Company at 1.25%, J.L.
 Tallman, Decatur Cadillac dealer at 2.5% and W. Meredith Weck, treasurer of Haines & Essick Company(a Decatur department store) at 1.25%.

 I assume that with the change in plans of a downtown studio and building a top-mounted antenna, the construction of a TV facility south of town along with a tall tower would necessitate additional building capital.
-All of a sudden the plans of a $250,000 television station doubled to half a million dollars.
+Suddenly, the plans of a $250,000 television station doubled to half a million dollars.

-Also in March, it was announced, the hiring of a chief engineer, 28-year-old James C. Wulliman, originally of Tuscola.
-He arrived in Decatur from Connersville, Indiana where he was an engineer at WCNB AM/FM for five years.
-Before that, he did broadcast engineering for the military as well as engineering at WDZ Radio in Tuscola.
-Others members of the management team included Paul Taff as program director and Downey Hewey as sales manager.
+Also in March, it was announced the hiring of a chief engineer, 28-year-old James C. Wulliman, originally of Tuscola.
+He arrived in Decatur from Connersville, Indiana, where he was an engineer at WCNB AM/FM for five years.
+Before that, he did broadcast engineering for the military and engineering at WDZ Radio in Tuscola.
+Other management team members included Paul Taff as program director and Downey Hewey as sales manager.
 Downey Hewey was suggested to Harold Cowgill and supported by his experience at WSOY as a 25-year-old sales manager.
-He previously spent time in radio sales at WJBC in Bloomington, Illinois, and WDWS in Champaign, Illinois.
+He previously worked in radio sales at WJBC in Bloomington, Illinois, and WDWS in Champaign, Illinois.

 Also a member of the original staff, meteorologist Loren Boatman.
-Mr. Boatman, a science teacher at Lakeview High School in Decatur, would use the opportunity as a station weathercaster to teach earth science to his class with the installation of a weather station at the school.
-From there the class would contribute weather information for use by Boatman.
-A short tower to support a variety of weather instruments was placed on the roof of the school and would connect to the classroom by cable and a series of weather dials monitoring winds, barometric pressure, and temperature.
-Even though a weather station was installed at the school, another similar setup was in place at WTVP as well.
-“Boats” as he was called, would continue to teach at Lakeview for many years while serving as Channel 17 weathercaster.
+Mr. Boatman, a science teacher at Lakeview High School in Decatur, would use the opportunity as a station weathercaster to teach earth science to his class by installing a weather station at the school.
+From there, the class would contribute weather information for use by Boatman.
+A short tower to support a variety of weather instruments was placed on the school's roof.
+It would connect to the classroom by cable and a series of weather dials monitoring winds, barometric pressure, and temperature.
+Even though a weather station was installed at the school, another similar setup was also in place at WTVP.
+“Boats,” as he was called, would continue to teach at Lakeview for many years while serving as Channel 17 weathercaster.

 In late May and early June, the call letters of the new Decatur TV station were announced as WTVP.
-It was said to stand for TV(easy...television) then “P” for Prairie(the name of the company).
-It's quite a coincidence that TVP is a name of a product in the soybean processing industry, an industry very important to the Decatur area!
+It was said to stand for TV(easy...television), then “P” for Prairie(the name of the company).
+It's quite a coincidence that TVP is the name of a product in the soybean processing industry, an industry very important to the Decatur area!

 Other than the delay in the arrival of the antenna, the pieces of the puzzle were quickly falling into place with the assignment of George W. Clark, Inc. as the national sales representative for WTVP.
 In June of 1953, WTVP signed to be an affiliate of the American Broadcasting Company, making Channel 17 ABC affiliate number 116.

-In July the news was eventually released that the initial sign-on date of WTVP would be delayed as RCA would not be able to deliver the antenna for the station on time.
-Plans were that WTVP would sign on with a test pattern on July 14, 1953, with commercial programming to begin on Thursday, July 16, 1953.
-In spite of a seemingly well-organized effort to achieve the projected sign-on, the air date was going to be later than planned.
+In July, the news was eventually released that the initial sign-on date of WTVP would be delayed as RCA could not deliver the antenna for the station on time.
+WTVP planned to sign on with a test pattern on July 14, 1953, with commercial programming to begin on Thursday, July 16, 1953.
+Despite a seemingly well-organized effort to achieve the projected sign-on, the air date would be later than planned.

 Buying into the New Medium of Television

-Anticipation in the Decatur area was growing, in spite of the fact that the vast majority of households did not and would not include a television set for several months, if not years.
-Polls were taken among 300 central Illinois TV dealers and it was determined that 11,924 TV sets had been sold at the retail level.
-Of these only 2,212 had UHF built-in receivers.
-Even though the numbers of sold sets were impressive, the small amount of UHF-equipped sets had to be discouraging to the early UHF broadcasters at WTVP.
+Anticipation in the Decatur area was growing, even though most households did not and would not include a television set for several months, if not years.
+Polls were taken among 300 central Illinois TV dealers, and it was determined that 11,924 TV sets had been sold at the retail level.
+Of these, only 2,212 had UHF built-in receivers.
+Even though the number of sold sets was impressive, the small amount of UHF-equipped sets had to be discouraging to the early UHF broadcasters at WTVP.

-Those who had made the minimum $200 investment in television ownership still had to make an additional minimum $60 investment in an antenna, a mast(or tower), and coax while a few had to invest another $50 in an antenna rotator to aim their antenna to the broadcast tower.
-In order to receive the UHF stations, alongside those on the VHF band, a separate run of coax and a separate antenna was required which would double the additional investment.
+Those who had made the minimum $200 investment in television ownership still had to make an additional $60 investment in an antenna, a mast(or tower), and coax.
+In contrast, a few had to invest another $50 in an antenna rotator to aim their antenna at the broadcast tower.
+To receive the UHF stations alongside those on the VHF band, a separate run of coax and a separate antenna was required, which would double the additional investment.

 The low number of potential viewers was a major problem for those early television sales staff.
-The pressure was on to sell commercial time and show billings for the station, after all, there were bills to pay and people's salaries to pay as well.
-Sales manager Downy Hewey and his staff had their work cut out for them!
-Even though personally, advertisers might have been excited about the new medium, it wasn't going to be easy to convince them to spend ad dollars on something which was new and untried.
+The pressure was on to sell commercial time and show billings for the station; there were bills and people's salaries to pay as well.
+Sales manager Downy Hewey and his staff had their work cut out!
+Even though advertisers might have been excited about the new medium, it wasn't going to be easy to convince them to spend ad dollars on something which was new and untried.
 It was also obvious to most ad buyers that television viewership was going to be low at least for while.
 That applied to the local advertisers as well as the national/regional ad buyers and even the network.

 The Fight Begins with WCIA

 As you will see in the history of WCIA, all was not friendly between those early television pioneers in central Illinois.
-In the future, there would be many disputes between the stations, but the first one came up in July of 1953 as WCIA, central Illinois' first VHF station, was being built.
-The original plan was for WCIA to build its 700- foot tower about 2.4 miles northwest of downtown Champaign.
-The application was changed later to place a tower/antenna about 10 miles west of Champaign, near Seymour, Illinois just south of Illinois Route 10.
+There would be many disputes between the stations in the future, but the first one came up in July of 1953 as WCIA, central Illinois' first VHF station, was being built.
+The original plan was for WCIA to build its 700-foot tower about 2.4 miles northwest of downtown Champaign.
+The application was changed later to place a tower/antenna about 10 miles west of Champaign, near Seymour, Illinois, just south of Illinois Route 10.

-After the first amended filing, Midwest Television applied for yet another facility change which would place the broadcast tower 14 miles from Champaign on a high piece of ground located just north of While Heath, Illinois.
-This would have located the station nearer to Decatur and would have certainly increased the signal levels into Decatur, although realistically the added signal strength probably would not have been that noticeable there.
+After the first amended filing, Midwest Television applied for yet another facility change that would place the broadcast tower 14 miles from Champaign on a high piece of ground just north of While Heath, Illinois.
+This would have located the station nearer to Decatur and certainly increased the signal levels into Decatur.
+However, realistically, the added signal strength probably would not have been that noticeable there.
 Where it would have been noticeable was in Springfield, Illinois.
-Not only would the signal level have been stronger, but the higher antenna would have secured at least a “B” grade signal into the Illinois State capitol while maintaining a city-grade signal over Champaign-Urbana.
+Not only would the signal level have been stronger, but the higher antenna would have secured at least a “B” grade signal into the Illinois State Capitol while maintaining a city-grade signal over Champaign-Urbana.

-It was that action that triggered a petition to the FCC against that transmitter/tower location change.
+That action triggered a petition to the FCC against that transmitter/tower location change.
 Decatur Prairie TV argued that the tower location change of WCIA would result in financial hardship on Channel 17 and was an “invasion and encroachment” of the territory primarily served by WTVP.

-This filing would have certainly delayed the completion date of Channel 3 if it was going to be reaching hearing status within the FCC.
-In fact, any delay to the hearing would have probably set WCIA back weeks, if not months.
-It was reported that the foundation of the 1,000-foot tower was already constructed near White Heath and curing of the concrete was taking place when the Prairie petition was filed.
+This filing would have certainly delayed the completion date of Channel 3 if it was going to reach hearing status within the FCC.
+Any delay to the hearing would have probably set WCIA back weeks, if not months.
+It was reported that the foundation of the 1,000-foot tower was already constructed near White Heath, and concrete curing was taking place when the Prairie petition was filed.

 Click on gallery pages for more information about each picture.

-(pictures from the Decatur Herald-Review and WAND, Carol Barnes)
+(pictures from the Decatur Herald-Review, The Breeze Courier-Taylorville, The Urbana Courier and WAND, Carol Barnes)

 WTVP Employees August 1953

 At the left are the employees of WTVP at the time of the first broadcast.
-Many of them will lose their job in early 1954.
+Many of them lost their job in early 1954.
 Read why below.

 WTVP Studios Unique to Television in Central Illinois

-As mentioned earlier, the studios of WTVP had the only television facility in central Illinois which was built to be used by a television station.
-The building was 118 by 89 feet and housed the entire station and all of its workings.
+As mentioned earlier, the studios of WTVP had the only television facility in central Illinois built to be used by a television station.
+The building was 118 by 89 feet and housed the entire station and its workings.

-The actual on-air studio was the hub of all of the various departments of the station.
-It was laid out in such a manner that all paths led to the massive studio.
-The 53 by the 36-foot studio was described as huge, compared with radio studios in the area.
-It was designed to house all of the hardware projected to be used by a local television station such as sets, cameras, lights, and assorted gear, but it was also designed to accommodate audiences for local audience participation shows.
+The actual on-air studio was the hub of all the station's various departments.
+It was laid out so that all paths led to the massive studio.
+The 53 by 36-foot studio was described as huge compared with radio studios in the area.
+It was designed to house all the hardware projected to be used by a local television station, such as sets, cameras, lights, and assorted gear.
+Still, it was also designed to accommodate audiences for local audience participation shows.

-At the sign-on of WTVP, the studio was equipped with a permanent kitchen and a semi-permanent living room.
+At the sign-on of WTVP, the studio had a permanent kitchen and a semi-permanent living room.
 The studio also included a client viewing booth.
 Overlooking the studio was the control room from which the director, technical director, and audio director would produce a local television show.
 Apart from the control room was the announcer's booth.
-The transmitter control was behind the control room while on the opposite side of the building were the administrative offices of the president, secretaries, general manager, and sales.
-The news department was off of the lobby, along with the program director's office, film editing, restrooms, dressing rooms, and engineering.
+The transmitter control was behind the control room, while on the opposite side of the building were the administrative offices of the president, secretaries, general manager, and sales.
+The news department and the program director's office were off the lobby, film editing, restrooms, dressing rooms, and engineering.
 The entire facility was air-conditioned.

 ABC Network Shows from